pbosetti/adas.utils/README.md

 ### Pareto chart

-The `pareto_chart` function is a generic function taht creates a Pareto chart either from a general data frame or from the effects of a `lm` object.
+The `pareto_chart` function is a generic function that creates a Pareto chart either from a general data frame or from the effects of a `lm` object.
 Here is an example: